-This graduate level course introduces Monte Carlo methods for optimization, estimation and learning, including: Importance sampling; Sequential importance sampling; Markov chain Monte Carlo (MCMC) sampling techniques including Gibbs samplers, Metropolis/Hastings and various improvements; Simulated annealing; Exact sampling techniques; Convergence analysis; Data augmentation; Cluster sampling, such as Swendsen-Wang and SW-cuts; Equi-energy and multi-domain sampler; and Mapping the energy landscapes.
+This graduate level course introduces Monte Carlo methods for simulation, optimization, estimation, learning and complex landscape visualization, including: Importance sampling; Sequential importance sampling; Markov chain Monte Carlo (MCMC) sampling techniques including Gibbs samplers, Metropolis/Hastings and various improvements; Simulated annealing; Exact sampling techniques; Convergence analysis; Data augmentation; Cluster sampling, such as Swendsen-Wang and SW-cuts; Hamiltonian and Langevin Monte Carlo; Equi-energy and multi-domain sampler; and Techniques for mapping complex energy landscapes.

 Textbooks The lectures will be based on the following book draft.

 Grading Plan: 4 units, letter grades